yyagoub/iam-client/README.md

 pass | `jks.store.pass` | provide the password for the key store. store-type | `jks.store.store-type` | specify the key store type. (e.g. `JKS`)

-lastly the client is going to refere to the certificates, the last group of properties will start with `certificate.client`, which will help to fetch certificate from the configured key store.
+lastly the client is going to refer to the certificates, the last group of properties will start with `certificate.client`, which will help to fetch certificate from the configured key store.

 property | key | value explain
 --- | --- | ---
-private.alias | `certificate.client.private.alias` | refere to the private key alias that giving to the certificate once imported to the key store. private.password | `certificate.client.private.password` | refere to the private key's password of the certificate. public.alias | `certificate.client.public.alias` | refere to the public key alias that giving to the certificate once imported to the key store. public.password | `certificate.client.public.password` | refere to the private key's password of the certificate *if exists*.
+private.alias | `certificate.client.private.alias` | refer to the private key alias that giving to the certificate once imported to the key store. private.password | `certificate.client.private.password` | refer to the private key's password of the certificate. public.alias | `certificate.client.public.alias` | refer to the public key alias that giving to the certificate once imported to the key store. public.password | `certificate.client.public.password` | refer to the private key's password of the certificate *if exists*.

 #### Once you fill the previous key value pairs you are ready to run the application.